Strategos Books & Videos

 Dangers in The Blitz

-• The training, for a a Blitz is necessarily superficial.
+• The training, for a Blitz is necessarily superficial.
 There is insufficient time for deep learning of principles, tradeoffs, and design methodology.

 • The Blitz does not allow time to develop important corollary elements of Lean Manufacturing.
 Total Quality management, for example, takes time to introduce and produce results.
 Teams take months or years to properly develop.
 These are often forgotten in the afterglow of an event.